dumac13/animalexa/README.md

 # animalexa
-Convert a animatronic on alexa/siri puppet
+Convert a animatronic/dancing toy on alexa/siri puppet